ava-labs/awm-relayer/README.md

   - Each subnet API node must have enabled:
     - eth API (RPC and WS)
   - The P-Chain API node must have enabled:
-    - info.peers
     - platform.getHeight
     - platform.validatedBy
     - platform.getValidatorsAt OR platform.getCurrentValidators
+  - The Info API node must have enabled:
+    - info.peers
+    - info.getNetworkID
-  - If the P-Chain API node is also a subnet validator, it must have enabled:
+  - If the Info API node is also a subnet validator, it must have enabled:
     - info.getNodeID
     - info.getNodeIP